Submissions

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-• The submitted article is an original piece of work by the submitting author and all co-authors of the article have been mentioned within, together with their e-mail addresses, full affiliations and ORCID numbers if applicable.
+• The submitting author and all co-authors of the article have been mentioned within, together with their e-mail addresses, full affiliations and ORCID numbers if applicable.

 • The article has not been previously published elsewhere and has not been offered to any other venue such as scientific journal or conference.